bryanthowell-tableau/tableau_tools/README.md

 `TableauConnection.authentication`

 If you are changing the dbname/schema on certain datasource types (Oracle and Teradata for sure, but possibly others), Tableau saves a reference to the database/schema name in the table name identifier as well.
-This attribute is actually stored in the relations tags in the datasource object directly (above the level of the connection), so you'll want to also call the following method:
+This attribute is actually stored in the relations tags in the datasource object directly (above the level of the connection), so yo'll want to also call the following method:

 `TableauDatasource.update_tables_with_new_database_or_schema(original_db_or_schema, new_db_or_schema)`